ejl2000/Dice_Game/README.md

 CSS: Styling of the game, compiled from SASS for better organization.
 JavaScript: Logic for the game, including random dice roll, score calculation, and animations.
-SASS: Used for styling, with variables and mixins to enhance reusability. jQuery (optional): For potential DOM manipulation and enhanced interactivity.
+SASS: Used for styling, with variables and mixins to enhance reusability.
-How to Play

 Click the Roll Dice button to roll the dice for both the player and the computer.
 The game will show the current roll and the score for each round.